Sullivanstatistics/saved-old-course/chapter10.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e4736b7f66
 ## Chaining and Pipelining Exercise 1

-We will work with dplyr to analyze date.
+We will complete the previous tasks using chaining and pipelining.

 *** =instructions